-Fraud for housing refers to some kind of illegal action when the borrower wanting to buy a home misrepresents income or assets on a loan application.
+Fraud for housing refers to some kind of illegal action when the borrower wants to buy a home misrepresents income or assets on a loan application.

 Called Operation Stolen Dreams, the biggest mortgage fraud investigation in 2010, led to the conviction of 1,082 perpetrators of mortgage fraud.
-In fiscal year 2011, there were $1.38 billion in restitutions, $116.3 million in fines, $15.7 million in seizures and $7.33 million in forfeitures.
+In the fiscal year 2011, there were $1.38 billion in restitution, $116.3 million in fines, $15.7 million in seizures and $7.33 million in forfeitures.

 If your mortgage has left you in debt you may be scrutinized for illegal activities.
 When applying for a mortgage:

-- Be wary of e-mails or web-based advertisements that promise eliminating your debt and wanting an up-front fee.
+- Be wary of e-mails or web-based advertisements that promise to eliminate your debt and wanting an up-front fee.

 - Do not pay in advance for promised services

 - Watch out for offers to “save” homeowners at risk of defaulting or who are already in foreclosure.

 - Seek a qualified credit counselor or attorney for help.

 Mortgage fraud is a serious criminal matter.
 Don’t take chances with your future; contact criminal defense attorney Mr. Dudley for qualified defense representation today.